-Another method of detecting the presence or absence of psychological safety is to provide team members with a hypothetical scenario and ask them what they or their colleagues would do, keeping their answers confidential.
-This will pour some light on the team members’ relationships, helping to see if people feel psychologically safe.
+Another method of identifying psychological safety is to provide team members with a hypothetical scenario and ask them what they or their colleagues would do, keeping their answers confidential.
+This will shed some light on inter-team dynamics, helping to uncover who does and doesn’t feel psychologically safe.

 Make an intentional effort to improve the conversational skills within your team.
-This will help people build stronger relationships and have a positive overall effect on team effectiveness.
-Having a dialogue does not equal making a decision, yet, it is the first step.
+This will help people build stronger relationships and encourage team effectiveness.
+Having a dialogue does not equal making a decision, but it's a good first step.

-You cannot make people talk – when you do, it’s counterproductive.
+You cannot force people to talk – when you do, it’s counterproductive.
 But you can create conditions for them to open up.
 Here’s some tips on how to have a productive dialogue:

-After all, you can simply ask a person to tell you what they think about a particular subject.
+Try simply asking a person to tell you what they think about a particular subject.
 This will show your sincere interest and respect, and provide an opportunity for them to share their thoughts and opinions.

-These tips will be useful for improving communication between leaders and their teams, and they can also be used as training techniques to promote dialogue among team members and foster psychological safety.
+These tips can be used as training techniques to promote dialogue among team members, improve communication with leaders, and foster psychological safety.

-Failure is essential for learning since it can be a valuable experience.
+Failure provides valuable learning experiences.
 This is why leaders must make it safe to fail, framing work as a learning process.

 However, in different kinds of work failure can play a different role.
-Amy Edmondson divides failures into three categories based on the nature of work, and gives recommendations for team leaders to use in each situation:
+Amy Edmondson divides failures into three categories based on the nature of work, and gives recommendations for team leaders to use when handling different situations:

 The idea of encouraging and even celebrating failure may seem unusual.
-Since childhood, many of us have developed a subconscious belief, or rather fear, that failures will be punished.
+Many of us have developed a subconscious belief, or rather fear, that failures will be punished.

 But encouraging failure, you welcome innovation.
 So remind your people that failures will happen, and make sure they analyze their mistakes and learn from them.
 Be candid, expressing both disappointment with preventable failures and appreciation for intelligent ones.

-Conflicts typically have negative connotations, as they are associated with toxic behaviors and even scandals.
+"Conflict" typically has negative connotations, as they are associated with toxic behaviors and even scandals.
 However, conflicts can be constructive, if they involve sincere dialogue.
 In a psychologically safe workplace, conflicts can be a platform where the best solutions are found.

-Conflicts may be an uncomfortable experience, as it can be hard to admit your ideas are not the only ones that deserve attention.
-But paradoxically, avoiding conflicts is a sign of an unhealthy environment, where problems are left to boil up.
+Conflict may be uncomfortable.
+But, paradoxically, avoiding conflicts is a sign of an unhealthy environment, where problems are left to boil up.

-Resolve conflicts in a respectable manner, promoting constructive debate and setting norms for managing conflicting perspectives.
+Resolve conflicts in a respectful manner, promoting constructive debate and setting norms for managing conflicting perspectives.

 Be approachable.
 Ask for feedback.
 And lead by example.
-Experts recommend showing yourself to be open to suggestions and opinions which are different from yours – remember that your employees might be better experts in some areas.
+Experts recommend showing yourself to be open to suggestions and opinions which are different from yours – remember that your employees are experts in their fields.
 Show empathy and ask for help when you need it.
-Don’t feel ashamed to apologize.
+And don’t feel ashamed to apologize when you slip up.
 This way, you will encourage team members to develop psychological safety.

-According to Brene Brown, the author of “Dare to Lead”, vulnerability is nothing but weakness – even more, it is a mark of true strength.
-The rule of thumb is that leaders are not supposed to show any emotions.
-They are expected to put on “armor” - self-protection mechanisms that do not let you look vulnerable.
-Striving for perfectionism, resorting to criticism, and being a knower instead of a learner are demonstrations of these self-protecting behaviors.
+According to Brené Brown, the author of “Dare to Lead”, vulnerability is anything but weakness – even more, it is a mark of true strength.
+The rule of thumb is that leaders are not supposed to show any emotion.
+They are expected to put on “armor” - self-protection mechanisms that stop them from appearing vulnerable.
+Striving for perfectionism, defaulting to criticism, and being a "knower" instead of a "learner" are demonstrations of these self-protecting behaviors.

 But leaders are humans, and for humans, it’s natural to feel fear and doubt.
 This is why leaders need to be brave and expose their imperfections.
-So admit your own fallibility.
-Admit that you don’t know something, and be ready to learn.
-Treat team members as people, not like impersonal links of your work system – instead, be supportive and compassionate.
+So admit your own fallibility by being honest when you don’t know something, and be ready to learn.

 This way, you will set an example for your team members, inspiring them to be vulnerable – and showing them it’s okay to be disappointed and fail.

 After the pandemic, more teams moved to hybrid work, combining work at the office with virtual one.
-Working remotely, however, doesn’t mean you feel safe by default.
+While remote work offers many benefits, remote workers often lack psychological safety.

-So what can team leaders do to make their teams feel psychologically safer?
+So what can team leaders do to make their virtual teams feel psychologically safer?:

-In his book “The 4 Stages of Psychological Safety: Defining the Path to Inclusion and Innovation”, Dr. Timothy Clark described the model of psychological safety consisting of 4 components.
+In his book “The 4 Stages of Psychological Safety: Defining the Path to Inclusion and Innovation”, Dr. Timothy Clark outlined the four components that make up psychological safety.
 This model recognizes that we’re humans first, and employees second.
-By ensuring all four of these types of psychological safety are present in the workplace, leaders can encourage their employees to speak up and contribute to the result.
+By ensuring all four of these types of psychological safety are present in the workplace, leaders can encourage their employees to speak up.

-At this stage, a person tries to satisfy a basic human need most workers will try to satisfy.
+Inclusion is a basic human need most workers will try to satisfy.
 They want to connect and belong.
-You feel safe, when you know you can bring your authentic self to work.
+You feel safe when you know you can bring your authentic self to work.
 This type of safety is hard to achieve in a hierarchical environment.

-At this level, people feel safe speaking up the truth, even to the manager.
+At this level, people feel safe speaking the truth, even to their manager.
 They feel confident to suggest changes and question the ideas of others.
-They know they will not be reprimanded and will not lose their position.
+They know they will not be reprimanded and will not risk their position.